mongodb/mongo-python-driver/doc/installation.rst

 For Python 3.5 and newer install Visual Studio 2015.
 For Python 3.4 install Visual Studio 2010.
 You must use the full version of Visual Studio 2010 as Visual C++ Express does not provide 64-bit compilers.
 Make sure that you check the "x64 Compilers and Tools" option under Visual C++.
-For Python 2.6 and 2.7 install the `Microsoft Visual C++ Compiler for Python 2.7`_.
+For Python 2.7 install the `Microsoft Visual C++ Compiler for Python 2.7`_.

 32-bit Windows
 ~~~~~~~~~~~~~~